Things to Do in Bundaberg

 Your room will be serviced daily (excluding Public Holidays)

-A credit card must be used to secure the booking and be presented by the cardholder at check in along with matching photo identification.
+A VALID credit card must be used to secure the booking and be presented by the cardholder at check in along with matching photo identification.